slayoffer/hindsight/openai-fitness-coach/README.md

 ## 🔗 Integration Pattern

-**To add Memora memory to your own OpenAI Agent:**
+**To add Hindsight memory to your own OpenAI Agent:**

-1. Define function tools that call Memora API
+1. Define function tools that call Hindsight API
 2. Register them with your OpenAI Assistant
-3. Implement function handlers to execute Memora queries
+3. Implement function handlers to execute Hindsight queries
 4. Let OpenAI Assistant decide when to retrieve memories

 The key benefit: **Separation of concerns**
 - OpenAI = Conversation logic
-- Memora = Memory storage, retrieval, temporal queries, entity linking
+- Hindsight = Memory storage, retrieval, temporal queries, entity linking

-## 🆚 When to Use This vs. Standard Memora
+## 🆚 When to Use This vs. Standard Hindsight

-**Use OpenAI + Memora (this example) when:**
+**Use OpenAI + Hindsight (this example) when:**
 - You want OpenAI's conversation capabilities
 - You're already using OpenAI Agents
 - You want explicit control over when to retrieve memories
-- You want to combine Memora with other OpenAI features
+- You want to combine Hindsight with other OpenAI features

-**Use Memora directly (`fitness-coach/`) when:**
+**Use Hindsight directly (`fitness-coach/`) when:**
 - You want a complete memory-first solution
 - You want automatic memory retrieval and opinion formation
 - You want to use different LLM providers (not just OpenAI)